MarcoIeni/release-plz/docs/src/github/trigger.md

       types: [published]
   ```

-- When a tag is pushed:
+- When a git tag is pushed:

   ```yaml
   on: